DynamoDS/DynamoPrimer/09_Custom-Nodes/9-4_Python.md

 #Get the X and Y translation distance based on the bounding box
 yDist = bbox.MaxPoint.Y-bbox.MinPoint.Y
 xDist = bbox.MaxPoint.X-bbox.MinPoint.X

-#Assign your output to the OUT variable.
-OUT = solids
 ```

 Since we will be both translating and rotating the solid modules, let’s use the Geometry.Transform operation.
 By looking at the Geometry.Transform node, we know that we will need a source coordinate system and a target coordinate system to transform the solid.
 The source is the context coordinate system of our solid, while the target will be a different coordinate system for each arrayed module.
 That means we will have to loop through the x and y values to transform the coordinate system differently each time.